digitalrebar/doc/deployment/install/providers.rst

 * public network: ``none``
 * private network: ``none``

-Note: Rackspace networking DOES create public and private networks but they do not show up in neutron.
+**Note**: Rackspace networking DOES create public and private networks but they do not show up in neutron.
 Cloudwrap will handle the none-none case correctly here.

 .. index::
   pair: Debugging; Provider